5T33Z0/Clover-Crate/ACPI/README.md

 ### Rename Devices
 `RenameDevices` serves as a more refined method for renaming devices (and methods) which is less brute force than using a simple binary rename which replaces *every* occurrence of an expression throughout the *entirety* of ACPI tables, which can be problematic.

-The rules created here apply to a `Device (xxxx)` or `Method (xxxx)` specified in the `Find Device` field and all sub-sequent occurences of it in all other ACPI tabels so that the device/method names remain congruent across the whole system while [avoiding false positives](https://www.insanelymac.com/forum/topic/304530-clover-change-explanations/?do=findComment&comment=2613951).
+The rules created here apply to a `Device (xxxx)` or `Method (xxxx)` specified in the `Find Device` field and all sub-sequent occurrences of it in all other ACPI tables so that the device/method names remain congruent across the whole system while [avoiding false positives](https://www.insanelymac.com/forum/topic/304530-clover-change-explanations/?do=findComment&comment=2613951).

-In my opinin, `RenameDevice` is one of the best yet least utilized features of Clover, simply because people think it's for renaming devices only and because it's "hidden" in a 2nd Tab in Clover Configurator no one ever clicks on.
+In my opinion, `RenameDevice` is one of the best yet least utilized features of Clover, simply because people think it's for renaming devices only and because it's "hidden" in a 2nd Tab in Clover Configurator no one ever clicks on.

 To use this section properly, you need a dump the unmodified `DSDT` and examine it with maciASL.
 In this case, we search for `ECH1`: